 - Up special (Draconic Ascent): Recovery purposes only, or else the AI will learn to use it at random and leave itself vulnerable.

 - Down special (Counter Surge): Corrin might land a Counter Surge here or there, but it’s not something to prioritize.
-Avoid it for the most part.
+Try to avoid it.

 If you would like to read more guides, follow this link to return to the master list.